EllaScheltinga/Deep-Learning-Group-75/README.md

 ## Future research
   - Carrying on with the reproducing the AEGNN paper using N-Cars for object detection
-  - Adding the asynchronous property to the model
+  - Adding the asynchronous property to the event-based Graph Neural Network

 ## References